 Are you still having problems with the tension?
 Watch this informative video by Rob Appell who has his own Youtube channel.
 His channel has many helpful TLC tips for sewing machine problems!

-Furthermore, if all else fails you can contact a local sewing shop for help.
+If all else fails you can always contact a local sewing shop for help.
 Sewing machines need regular tune-ups from a professional.
 Some shops are still open for tune-ups but please call before you go to check hours and ensure they are implementing safe practices.
 Other shops are offering over-the-phone troubleshooting and online purchases.

 - embroidery machines